determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/singularity.rst

       manage-singularity-cache --cuda

-If your system has internet access, you can download any desired docker container image (e.g.
+If your system has internet access, you can download any desired Docker container image (e.g.
 ``determinedai/environments:py-3.8-pytorch-1.10-tf-2.8-cpu-096d730``) into the cache using the
 command: